What CATCH Students Say

 "I like the atmosphere here." — Monique Edwards: CNA, Phlebotomy

-Why Edmonds CC?
+Why Edmonds College?
 I liked the atmosphere, being able to contact counselors BEFORE I was a student was really important.

 Why now?
 I needed to make a living wage, so I figured that I would see which degrees/training could make that possible in the shortest amount of time.